andreasdanielmatt/citizen-quest-revision/doc/dialogues.md

 - `cond` (string, optional): A logical expression (see below).
 - `text` (string | object, required): The text to display.
+- `class` (string | array, optional): One or more classes that are set when the text is displayed.
 - `set` (string | array, optional): One or more flags that are set when the node becomes active.
 - `responses` (array, optional): An array of response objects.
 - `then` (string, optional): The ID of the next node to transition to.